Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/migration.md

 ### Configuration

-However, the new React Native SDK instance includes a configuration object, allowing us to set configurations directly upon initialization via the instance.
+The new React Native SDK instance accepts a configuration object during upon initialization that contains similar settings to the maintenance SDK.

 |@amplitude/react-native|@amplitude/analytics-react-native|
 |-|-|